Stephen C. Pepper

 at Work

-we come to contextualism, we pass from an analytic
+“When we come to contextualism,

-into a synthetic type of theory,”9 Pepper declares in World Hypotheses.
-Though
+we pass from an analytic into a synthetic type of theory,”9 Pepper declares in

-it makes few references to other aesthetic writers, any perceptive mind who
+World Hypotheses.
+Though it makes few references to other aesthetic writers,

-reads between the lines cannot but feel a marshalling hand that is constantly
+any perceptive mind who reads between the lines cannot but feel a marshalling

-at work: it moves, moulds, and melds.
+hand that is constantly at work: it moves, moulds, and melds.
+Many of the important discoveries in the

-fused, as it were, in a seamless manner into a coherent whole, a newer and
+field, ancient or modern, are fused, as it were, in a seamless manner into a

-is the key-note, the tenor of all contextualists.
+Synthesis—that is the key-note, the tenor of all contextualists.

-the principle of fusion par excellence.
+principle of fusion par excellence.
 Worthy insights of alien (exotic?)

 theories, as well as conflicting views and issues of a perennial nature, are